Skip to content

 Got any favorite ways to generate income this time of year?

-9 responses to “Looking for Work in All the Right Places”
+9 thoughts on “Looking for Work in All the Right Places”

 I have an offer out to several existing clients for 10% off if they contract an assignment with me with a due date before year’s end and payment in full up front.
 A couple voiced interest, but nothing concrete yet.
 I also contracted for a very large project that’s due 1 February; I can do most of it in December if nothing else develops, and then try to fill in January’s schedule, which is usually easier.